 If the Bachelor's degree programme taken does not correspond directly with the Master's degree programme, applicants can complete a bridging programme.
-Depending on the Master's degree programme, applicants holding a Bachelor's degree awarded by a university (wo) or University of Applied Sciences (hbo) can be offered a bridging programme.

-vwo (pre-university education) Mathematics B and English are required for admission to bridging programmes.
+Depending on the Master's degree programme, applicants holding a Bachelor's degree awarded by a university (wo) or University of Applied Sciences (hbo) can be offered a bridging programme. vwo (pre-university education) Mathematics B or Mathematics T and English are required for admission to bridging programmes.

-If you are not in possession of a pre-university (vwo) certificate with Mathematics B, you will need to take substitute tests.
-For more information, see the Teaching and Examination Regulations and the '2018-2019 Enrolment and Tuition Fee Regulation'.
+If you are not in possession of a pre-university (vwo) certificate with Mathematics B and English, you will need to take substitute tests.
+For more information, see the Teaching and Examination Regulations and the '2019-2020 Enrolment and Tuition Fee Regulation'.